Michicosun/wardo/README.md

 ## Commands (owner only)

+By default, Wardo will automatically notify you about new PRs.
+These commands are just handy.

 - `/open [days]` — PRs opened in the last `days` days (default 1) touching watched paths
 - `/closed [days]` — PRs merged in the last `days` days (default 1) touching watched paths
 - `/help` — command list and watched repos